gofynd/fdk-client-javascript/documentation/platform/SHARE.md

 | body | [ShortLinkReq](#ShortLinkReq) | yes | Request body |

-Update short link by id
+Update details of a specific short link by its ID.

 *Returned Response:*